pk2971/Praharshita/README.md

 # [Temperature Prediction using Air Quality using LSTM and Conv1D, Multivariate Time Series Forecasting-Python](https://github.com/pk2971/Air-Quality-vs-Temperature-time-series)

-- Built a time series forcasting model to predict the atmospheric temperature at a given time of the day.
+- Built a time series forcasting model to predict the atmospheric temperature at a given time of the day based off on the pollutant concentrations in the atmosphere.
 - Cleaned a data set of 9000+ rows and prepared it to enable time series forecasting.
 - Trained the data set on Conv1D and LSTM models and achieved high accuracy.
 - Graphed the predicted vs. actual values of both data sets.